build3r/TodayILearned/stoic_lessons/lessons_2021.md

 69. May 06: The physical beauty attriburtes are un-stoic, the real beauty is a person having self control, even temper and dedication to human excellence.
 70. May 07: To have a good day, just do good things.
 71. May 08: The good and evil are result of you reasoned choice.
 Things which don't classify are outside of our our reasoned choice.
+72. May 09: You only get one chance at today, don't make your answer to what you did yesterday as "nothing".
+73. May 10: For persoanl development flattery of ancestors achievement accomplishes nothing, so use them as example and achieve your own victories.